calroc/Thun/docs/Correcet_Programming.rst

     P = {}

-We’ll assume a single ``WRITE`` bit that sets a RAM location determined by the ``ADDR`` sub-register to the contents of the ``DATA`` sub-register.
+We'll assume a single ``WRITE`` bit that sets a RAM location determined by the ``ADDR`` sub-register to the contents of the ``DATA`` sub-register.